opendaylight/docs/docs/documentation.rst

     options

-    * As an example, l2switch-switch as the top-level feature with the -rest and -ui options
+    * As an example, l2switch-switch as the top-level feature with the -rest and ``-ui`` options
-    * Features should also note if the options should be checkboxes (that is, they can each be turned on/off independently) or a drop down (that is, at most one can be selected)
+    * Features should also note if the options should be check-boxes (that is, they can each be turned on/off independently) or a drop-down (that is, at most one can be selected)
     * What other top-level features in the release are incompatible with each feature
-    * This will likely be presented as a table in the documentation and the data will likely also be consumed by automated installers/configurators/downloaders
+    * This will likely be presented as a table in the documentation and the data will likely also be consumed by an automated installer or configurator or even downloader.

   * For some projects, there is extra installation instructions (for external components) and/or configuration